-Once winter arrived and the battery temp of the pack dropped into the 40’s, my battery stats also froze at 100% SOH where I happend to be.
+Once winter arrived and the battery temp of the pack dropped into the 40’s, my battery stats also froze at 100% SOH (no matter what level SOC on the battery).
 I didn’t pulse drive all winter.
 I was now closing in on 19k miles.

 Winter seemed to show the benefits of a thermally managed pack.